ieb/sparsemapcontent/README.md

 1. Provide Read Cache implementation of StorageClient that chains to a real storage client.
 1. Provide Write Through Cache implementation of StorageClient that chains to a real storage client.
 1. Provide Scoped (as in Transaction Scoped) implementation of StorageClient that chains to a real storage client.
+1. Do scalability testing on MySQL and Cassandra
+1. Implement Infinispan StorageClient cache (Read or Write Through)

+## Completed Backlog
 1. Check all byte[] usage and limit to only real bodies.
+(14/11/2010) no byte[] are used for content bodies.
 1. Replace all byte[] usage with InputStreams or a resetable holder, pushing down into the StorageClient.
-1. Do scalability testing on MySQL and Cassandra
-1. Implement Infinispan StorageClient cache (Read or Write Through)
+(14/11/2010)